Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Face Image Quality Assessment with Generative Priors

-In this way, we train encoder to map a distorted target image $x$ into the GAN latent code space, and obtain the intermediate distorted features $f_E$ for further quality prediction.
-However, in order to utilize rich generative priors, it is not enough to simply reconstruct the target image and extract the corresponding generative features.
-Since under the scenario where target images are contaminated with distortions, the reconstructed results also contain degradation patterns and thus harm the GAN encoded statistics.
-In order to obtain facial statistics in the original GAN space, we take advantage of the interpretable and controllable attributes of the multi-scale latent codes $\{w_i\}$.
-As latent codes at different scales are responsible for controlling level specific facial attributes \cite{karras2019style, alharbi2020disentangled}, we observed that the low level distortion attributes are inherently encoded in latent codes at finer scales, and GAN statistics in early stages are still preserved.
-Therefore, during feed forward, we propose to inject the first $K, K < N$ codes to $G$, and discard the last $N-K$ latent codes controlling the low-level details of $G$ to obtain generative representations $f_G (K)$, which preserve the GAN encoded statistics.
+In this way, we train the encoder to map a target image $x$ into the GAN latent code space and obtain the intermediate features $f_E$ for quality prediction.
+However, to utilize rich generative priors, it is not enough to simply reconstruct the target image and extract the corresponding generative features.
+In the face IQA task, where target images are contaminated with distortions, the reconstructed results also contain degradation patterns and thus harm the GAN encoded statistics.
+To obtain facial statistics in the original GAN space, we take advantage of the interpretable and controllable attributes of the multiscale latent codes $\{w_i\}$.
+As latent codes at different scales are responsible for controlling level-specific facial attributes \cite{karras2019style, alharbi2020disentangled}, we observed that the low-level distortion attributes are inherently encoded in latent codes at finer scales, and the GAN statistics obtained in early stages are preserved.
+Therefore, during feed forward, we propose injecting the first $K, K < N$ codes into $G$ and discarding the last $N-K$ latent codes controlling the low-level details of $G$ to obtain generative representations $f_G^K$, which preserve the GAN encoded statistics.

-where $\hat{x}(K)$ is the reconstructed image with only first $K$ codes injected, and $f_G (K)$ denotes the intermediate generative features.
+where $\hat{x}_K$ is the reconstructed image with only the first $K$ codes injected, and $f_G^K$ denotes the intermediate generative features.

-Under the framework, the first $K$ codes are responsible for reconstructing high-level facial attributes such as facial contours and organ shapes resembling the target image.
-And generative statistics are preserved since distortion patterns encoded in low-level codes are discarded.
-It is worth noting that by directly discarding $N-K$ latent codes, we do not obtain reconstruction results that precisely match target images.
-However, in our IQA task, we do not need such perfect reconstruction results, the results already obtain sufficient statistical priors to be served as latent references for facilitating the IQA problem.
-By further refining reference features to target image features, we combine them together to make objective quality predictions.
+In this framework, the first $K$ codes are mainly responsible for reconstructing high-level facial attributes such as facial contours and organ shapes resembling the target image, and generative statistics are preserved since distortion patterns encoded in low-level codes are discarded.
+Notably, by directly discarding $N-K$ latent codes, we do not obtain reconstruction results that precisely match target images.
+However, in our IQA task, we do not need such perfect reconstruction results, and the results already obtain sufficient statistical priors to serve as latent references for solving the IQA problem.
+By further refining reference features to target image features, we combine them to make objective quality predictions.